JonLaliberte/unifi-protect-backup/README.md

                                   environment variable the IDs should be separated by whitespace.
                                   Alternatively, use a Unifi user with a role which has access restricted to the subset of cameras that you wish to backup.
+  --camera-retention TEXT         Set retention period for a specific camera.
+Format:
+                                  CAMERA_ID:RETENTION (e.g., --camera-retention CAMERA_ID1:7d).
+Use
+                                  multiple times to set retention for multiple cameras.
+If being set as an environment variable, the pairs should be separated by whitespace.
+Cameras without explicit retention settings will use the default --retention value.
   --file-structure-format TEXT    A Python format string used to generate the file structure/name
                                   on the rclone remote.For details of the fields available, see the projects `README.md` file.  [default: {camera_name}/{event.s